gophercarrot/carrot/README.md

 # Carrot
-Distributed WebSocket Load Testing Framework
+Distributed WebSocket and XHR Load Testing Framework in Go